protontypes/open-sustainable-technology/README.md

 - [openlca-python-tutorial](https://github.com/GreenDelta/openlca-python-tutorial) - Explains the usage of the openLCA API from Python.
 - [Global LCA Data Access Network](https://www.globallcadataaccess.org/) - Gathers life cycle dataset providers and other stakeholders who share the goal of improving sustainability-related decisions through enhanced, interoperable and global access to LCA datasets.
 - [BioSTEAM_LCA](https://github.com/scyjth/biosteam_lca) - An agile life cycle assessment platform that enables a fast and flexible evaluation of the life cycle environmental impacts of biorefineries under uncertainty.
-- [lca_algebraic](https://github.com/oie-mines-paristech/lca_algebraic) - A small layer above brightway2, designed for the definition of parametric inventories with fast computation of LCA impacts, suitable for monte-carlo analysis.
+- [lca_algebraic](https://github.com/oie-mines-paristech/lca_algebraic) - A small layer above brightway2, designed for the definition of parametric inventories with fast computation of LCA impacts, suitable for Monte Carlo analysis.
 - [Federal LCA Commons](https://www.lcacommons.gov/) - A central point of access to a collection of data repositories for use in Life Cycle Assessment.
 - [Trase](https://github.com/Vizzuality/trase) - Brings unprecedented transparency to commodity supply chains revealing new pathways towards achieving a deforestation-free economy.
 - [QSDsan](https://github.com/QSD-Group/QSDsan) - A package for the quantitative sustainable design of sanitation and resource recovery systems.